openfl/OpenFLDevelopersGuide/working-with-the-file-system/using-the-air-file-system-api.md

 For details on creating File objects that point to directories, see

-“Pointing a File object to a directory” on page 671
+"Pointing a File object to a directory" on page 671

 .